After plowing his car into a crowd outside an LA nightclub, the driver was beaten and shot by bystanders, police say

 What we know about the driver

-The driver had been kicked out of The Vermont Hollywood for being disruptive prior to the incident, Los Angeles Police Department Captain Ben Fernandes told the Los Angeles Times.
+The driver had been kicked out of The Vermont Hollywood for being disruptive prior to the incident, Los Angeles Police Department Capt.
+Ben Fernandes told the Los Angeles Times.

 “From review of the video, he went up to the sidewalk further down and when he hit bystanders, it was an intentional act,” Fernandes told the LA Times.